Subtitles: Types

-In other categorization, digital video subtitles are sometimes called internal, if they are embedded in a single video file container along with video and audio streams, and external if they are distributed as separate file (that is less convenient, but it is easier to edit/change such file).
+In other categorization, digital video subtitles are sometimes called internal, if they are embedded in a single video file container along with video and audio streams, and external if they are distributed as separate file (that is less convenient, but it is easier to edit or change such file).

 Subtitle formats

 For software video players

 There are still many more uncommon formats.
 Most of them are text-based and have the extension .txt.

 For media

 For cinema movies shown in a theatre: